ComScore

 31 Healthy January Dinner Recipes to Make All Month Long

-A new year calls for a new menu, and after all that holiday grub (and bubbly), we're craving better-for-you fare that actually tastes good.
-With a little forethought, you can eat healthier this month without resorting to salad every single night, because honestly, that sounds miserable.
-These 31 January dinner recipes will help you plan for a nutritious meal every night of the month.
-The ingredients are pretty darn clean (think vegetables, lean proteins and minimally processed foods), but these dishes will still leave you satisfied and impressed, not deprived.
-Promise.
+A new year calls for a new menu of hearty winter dinners.
+After all that holiday grub (and bubbly), odds are you're craving better-for-you food that actually tastes good.
+With a little forethought, you can eat well this month without resorting to a nightly salad, because honestly, that sounds miserable.

 January 2: Vegan Slow Cooker Detox Coconut Soup

-In our book, all the best dinners come together with just the push of a button, and this Crockpot gem fits the bill.
-This Insta-worthy beauty is vegan, dairy free, gluten free and piled high with fresh herbs.
+In my book, all the best dinners come together with just the push of a button, and this Crock-Pot gem fits the bill.
+The photogenic beauty is vegan, dairy free, gluten free and piled high with fresh herbs.
+Need I say more?

 January 3: Plantain Subs with Quick Pickles

-Crispy double-baked tostones + quick-pickled veggies + spicy mayo + pillowy soft baguette = the most unexpected vegetarian sammy you'll ever have.
-Top it with a runny egg for more protein.
+Crispy, double-baked tostones + quick-pickled veggies + spicy mayo + pillowy-soft baguette = the most unexpected vegetarian sammy you'll ever have.
+Top the handhelds with runny eggs or tofu scramble for more protein.

-January 4: Oven-Roasted Sweet Potatoes with Crispy Chickpeas and Yogurt Sauce
+January 4: Overstuffed Sweet Potatoes with Chipotle-Lime Yogurt

 January 5: Kale Salad with Persimmons, Crispy Chickpeas and Fried Shallots